-Maybe it was one of life’s Newtonian formulations about equal and opposite reactions, or some Einstein thing concerning the duality of the university and matter/anti-matter.
+Maybe it was one of life’s Newtonian formulations about equal and opposite reactions, or some Einsteinian thing concerning the duality of the university and matter/anti-matter.
 Maybe it was a case of identical concepts being explored on two very different volume settings.
 Maybe it was nothing more than anti-hipster nonconformity run wild.
-In any case, as one musical upheaval — grunge/punk (grunk?) — was gestating in and emanating loudly from Seattle, its antithesis, a spare, minimalist adorable pop concoction dubbed love-rock or cuddlecore and casually marketed as the International Pop Underground, was bubbling up quietly in the nearby state capital, Olympia.
+In any case, as one musical upheaval — grunge/punk (grunk?) — was gestating in and emanating loudly from Seattle and its environs, its antithesis — a spare, minimalist adorable pop concoction dubbed love-rock or cuddlecore and casually marketed as the International Pop Underground — was bubbling up quietly in the nearby state capital, Olympia.
 At the center of this latter phenomenon stood Calvin Johnson, his band Beat Happening and his K Records label.

 After releasing two five-song tapes, Beat Happening made its monumental album debut in 1985, produced (well…) by Greg Sage of the Wipers.
 A fresh breeze of one-take pop ingenuity, songs like “I Spy,” “Down at the Sea” and the Crampsy “Bad Seeds” are remorselessly amateurish but loaded with charm and invention.
 (The 26-song 1983-85 brings the story up to date with the trio’s first single, the first album, Three Tea Breakfast, several compilation contributions and some otherwise unreleased tracks.
 The ’96 K CD of Beat Happening has 23 of the same selections but better artwork.)

 Just prior to the release of their second album, Beat Happening issued a four-song 12-inch in Britain.
 Along with Jamboree‘s “Crashing Through” and an alternate version of the same album’s “The This Many Boyfriends Club,” Crashing Through contains both sides of a non-LP American single.